 Wall hooks get good use for hanging costumes and dress-up clothes.
 If the room is large, add a ballet bar and mirror for dance practice, or a teepee for imaginative sessions of cowboys and Indians.
 Scaled-down kitchen sets are always favorite places to play.

 The room’s color scheme can be anything you and the children like.
 Stripes are a fun accent, as are the children’s initials or favorite sayings painted on the walls.
 In addition to the children’s self-created artwork, hang framed family photos and pictures of the kids playing sports or participating in clubs.

 Most of all, make sure this is a room that gives you peace of mind.
 You’ll want to know the playroom is safe and special, so take time to think through how your family will use it.
 Just a few changes can turn your extra bedroom, bonus room or converted garage into something your children will cherish well into their teen years.

-If we can help you redecorate or remodel your playroom or any room, please contact us at Style on a Shoestring.
+If we can help you redecorate or remodel your playroom or any room, please contact us at Tracy Lynn Studio.